mbonto/fewshot_neuroimaging_classification/README.md

 The original IBC dataset (releases 1 and 2) [1] is accessible on NeuroVault [2] (collection 6618).
 In the dataset folder, we propose a notebook to discover the data and a notebook to explaining how we adapt the IBC dataset to create a benchmark dataset for few-shot learning.
 You have to execute them to download the data from NeuroVault.

 ### 3. Few-shot learning paradigms
 Our code is built upon the original codes of ["How to train your MAML"](https://openreview.net/pdf?id=HJGven05Y7) (MAML_plus_plus) and ["SimpleShot: Revisiting Nearest-Neighbor Classification for Few-Shot Learning"](https://arxiv.org/pdf/1911.04623.pdf) (SimpleShot).
-They have been adapted to work on new backbone networks and on new data.
+We adapted the original codes to work on new backbone networks and on new data.

 By using this code, you agree to the [license](https://github.com/mbonto/fewshot_neuroimaging_classification/blob/main/LICENSE) file of this work and to the license files of the original codes of MAML_plus_plus and SimpleShot.